-Atrial fibrillation comes with some risks of worse problems.
+Atrial fibrillation is usually not dangerous in itself, although it can be unpleasant.
+However, AF comes with some risks of worse problems.

 The two most common complications are:

 Blood clots

 When the atria are not pumping effectively, they may not empty all the way.
 This can leave a pool of blood in the chamber, which can develop into a clot.